brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 That's a major lib in my opinion because it adds usability and readability to the GraphQL lib and was, along with the expression language, the reason I decided to migrate from Youshido's lib.

-### The Schema Declaration - The entrance to the backend
+### The Schema Declaration - Entrance To The Backend

 Our schema declaration is under src/AppBundle/Resources/config/graphql/ Queries are defined in the Query.types.yml and mutations on Mutations.types.yml.